MRU-CSIS-1501/201804.asg.01.documentation/asg.01.unicode.chartifier.docs.md

 For full marks, you **must**:

 1. Code the 2 methods above so that they behave as documented.
+    - You must use `String.format` in `offsetCodePoint`.
 2. Complete the `run` method so that when the program is run, it behaves as shown in the examples above.
     - You **must** use all of the provided methods (not just the stubbed ones) in your final solution.
     - You should try and make some other methods as well.

-3. Create two well-named methods, one to print out the part of the table in the output that has the Unicode code points in it, and the other that prints out the part of the table that has the corresponding Unicode characters.

-- you must use `System.out.printf` in these methods
+    - You must use `System.out.printf` at least once and `System.out.println` at least once.
-- you must use the `┃`character (U+2503) to draw the vertical pipes in these methods
+    - You must use the `┃`character (U+2503) to draw the vertical pipes in these methods - don't use the `|` character found on the keyboard.

 #### Things to ponder

 - The user will enter a code point as a String...but how are you going to turn this into a number?
 You not only have to somehow get to the part of the String that's _after_ the `U+`, but then also somehow turn **that** into an integer....
 - Working with `String.format` and `System.out.printf` will be weird at first.
 Be prepared to look things up in your text book or do some digging online to make things work properly.

----

-### Things you'll see

-- constants
-- variables
-- parameters
-- methods
-- `Scanner` (for input from keyboard)
-- `System.out.println`
-- value-returning methods (a.k.a. functions)
-- `String.format`
-- `System.out.format/printf`

-### Things you'll do

-- compile your code
-- fix syntax and logic errors
-- debug
-- read documentation
-- read other people's code
-- run automated tests
-- run static code checkers
-- break problems into small chunks (a.k.a. functional decomposition)
-- get keyboard input

-### Collateral Learning Opportunities

-- installing a new font
-- installing Kitty (or using Terminal on a Mac)